CredentialHunter/CredentialHunterAction_Public/README.md

 Credential Hunter is a tool you can use to locate hardcoded credentials in your git repositories

 Why use Credential Hunter?
-- It's a Github Action which means you just add, configure, and you're off to the races.
+- **It's a GitHub Action**, which means you just add, configure, and you're off to the races.
-- It's fast!
-Much faster than TruffleHog, GitGuardian, and the others
+- **It's fast!**  Much faster than TruffleHog, GitGuardian, and others.
-- It tells you every commit the credential is in, not just the first git diff it's found in
+- **It’s thorough**.
+Get alerted to credentials in every commit, not just the first git diff it's found in
-- We haven't monetized.
-Which means it's free!
-    - (We only ask you contact us first because we want to know how to make it better)
+- **It’s free!** While we are in beta, all we ask for is feedback: what you like, what you don’t, and what you would like to see.
+Opening up this communication is why we ask you to request a license.

 # How to use

 #### Step 1
-Contact josh@credentialhunter.com and we'll send you a license.
+Request a license via https://credentialhunter.freshdesk.com/support/tickets/new and we will send it to you.

 #### Step 2
-Add the license to your Github repository secrets.
+Add the license to your GitHub repository secrets.
-See here for more info on that: https://docs.github.com/en/actions/security-guides/encrypted-secrets
+More information about this is available at https://docs.github.com/en/actions/security-guides/encrypted-secrets

 #### Step 3
 Add the following step to your Github Workflow: